 Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count, for each of the proposals, votes "For," "Against" and any broker non-votes and abstentions.
-For each of Proposals 1 and 3 broker non-votes will have no effect and will not be counted toward the vote total.
-For Proposal 2, brokers will have voting discretion if the beneficial owner does not give instructions as to how to vote although not all brokers may choose to exercise that discretion.
+For Proposal 1, broker non-votes will have no effect and will not be counted toward the vote total.
+For Proposal 2, it is expected that brokers will have voting discretion if the beneficial owner does not give instructions as to how to vote although not all brokers may choose to exercise that discretion.
+Broker non-votes and abstentions will have no effect on the voting for Proposal 1, but will have the effect of a vote against Proposal 2.